cfragiadakis/Crime-Analysis-in-Chicago/README.md

 These findings suggest that criminals are more active during the early afternoon and midnight.
 The peak of the most common crime occurs most often at 19:00.
 Also, there are crimes such as "NARCOTICS" that occur rarely in the night, but most of the times in the day.

-If we want, we can become more specific and add more parameters (for example when the location is "Residence" or "Apartment")

 **2.4 In which area the most crime incidents are recorded**

 With this bar chart, we can find out which area records the most crime incidents in Chicago.